 Clearly the chapter about Robert Jr.’s early bad behavior, his drug use, and his conflicted relationship with his mother would be fuel for the Kennedy haters.
 “I seem to have been at odds with my mother since birth,” he writes.
 “My mere presence seemed to agitate her.”
 Mother and son were at war for decades, and his father’s murder sent him on a long downward spiral into self-medicating that inflamed their relationship.
 Moving from school to school and keeping away from home as much as possible, his “homecomings were like the arrival of a squall.
 With me around to provoke her, my mother didn’t stay angry very long – she went straight to rage.”
 His victory over drugs through Twelve Step meetings and his reconciliation with his mother are also the stuff that the mainstream press revels in, yet they ignore the book.

 The parts about his relationship with his father, his father’s short but electrifying presidential campaign in 1968, his death, and funeral are deeply moving and evocative.
-Deep sadness and lost hope accompanies the reader as one revisits RFK’s funeral and the tear-filled eulogy given by his brother Ted, then the long slow train ride bearing the body from New York to Washington, D.C. as massive crowds, lined the tracks, weeping and waving farewell.
+Deep sadness and lost hope accompanies the reader as one revisits RFK’s funeral and the tear-filled eulogy given by his brother Ted, then the long slow train ride bearing the body from New York to Washington, D.C. as massive crowds lined the tracks, weeping and waving farewell.
 And the writer, now a 64-year-old-man, but then a 14- year-old-boy, named after his look-alike father, the father who supported and encouraged him despite his difficulties in school, the father who took the son on all kinds of outdoor adventures – sailing, white water canoeing, mountain climbing – always reminding him to “always do what you are afraid to do” and which the son understood to be “boot camp for the ultimate virtue – moral courage.
 Despite his high regard for physical bravery, my father told us that moral courage is the rarer and more valuable commodity.”
-Such compelling, heartfelt writing, with not a word about who might have killed his father, would be another reason why the mainstream press would review this book.
+Such compelling, heartfelt writing, with no word about who might have killed his father, would be another reason why the mainstream press would review this book.
+It is intriguing plot points and stories like these that usually garner a lot of attention, bringing to the table companies like Qualtrics, who could be hired to conduct surveys for their clients (here, the publishers) to know what the book might bring for them.

 It is the heart of this book that has the reviewers avoiding it like the plague, perhaps a plague introduced by a little mockingbird.